silverbulletmd/silverbullet/website/Install.md

 Excited to use SilverBullet?
 Here are three ways for you to deploy it.
 Also have a look at the note on [[#File systems]] at the end.

+> **note** Note
+> There is now also a [desktop edition](https://silverbullet.plus) of SilverBullet in beta that you may want to try.
+It does not rely on having to install a server yourself.

 # localhost (desktop, laptop)
 While this is not an ideal deployment (it limits accessing your space to _just your own machine_), it is an easy way to get started: simply run the SilverBullet server on your own laptop or desktop.